scalacenter/scalac-profiling/README.md

 This repository holds the compiler plugin and a fork of mainstream scalac that will be eventually be merged upstream.
 This work is prompted by [Morgan Stanley's proposal](PROPOSAL.md) and was approved in our last advisory board.

+## Information about the setup

+The project uses a forked scalac version that is used to compile both the compiler plugin and several OSS projects from the community.
+The integration tests are for now [Circe](https://github.com/circe/circe) and [Monocle](https://github.com/julien-truffaut/Monocle), and they help us look into big profiling numbers and detect hot spots and misbehaviours.

+If you think a particular codebase is a good candidate to become an integration test, please [open an issue](https://github.com/scalacenter/scalac-profiling/issues/new).

+### Structure

+1. [A forked scalac](scalac/) with patches to collect profiling information.
+   All changes are expected to be ported upstream.
+2. [A compiler plugin](plugin/) to get information from the macro infrastructure independently of the used Scalac version.

 ## Collected data

 In the following secions, I elaborate on the collected data that we want to extract from the compiler as well as technical details for every section in the [original proposal](PROPOSAL.md).

-(:warning: This repository is **heavy work-in-progress**. :warning:)
+(This repository is **heavy work-in-progress**.
+Expect things to change.)

 ### Information about macros
 Per call-site, file and total:
-* How many macros are expanded?
+* How many macros are expanded? :heavy_check_mark:
 * How long do they take to run?
-* How many tree nodes do macros create?
+* How many tree nodes do macros create? :heavy_check_mark:
 * How many of these tree nodes are discarded?
 * What's the ratio of generated code/user-defined code?